KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/egg-inc/2024-12-22-egg-inc-iphone-mirroring.md

 ![screenshot-test](/static/img/egg-inc/screenshot-test.png)

-Let me do just these 3 for now.
+Let me do just these three for now.

 # Step 5